11th Annual MAS Summer Seminar

 escamilla-mark.jpegGreetings!

-It is with great pleasure that I welcome you to the ninth Annual 2023 Mexican American Studies (MAS) Program Summer Seminar, focusing on demographics in the nation, the needs of the workforce and how Mexican American Studies can personally enrich your life.
+It is with great pleasure that I welcome you to the 11th Annual 2025 Mexican American Studies (MAS) Program Summer Seminar, focusing on national demographics, the needs of the workforce and how Mexican American Studies can personally enrich your life.

-As part of Del Mar College’s (DMC) Hispanic Serving Institution emphasis, the College added an associate in arts degree in Mexican American Studies (MAS) to the Division of Communication, Fine Arts and Social Sciences’ list of transferable associate degree plans in 2011.
-In an effort to further serve students and the community, a Center for Mexican American Studies was established during the 2016-2017 academic year.
+As part of Del Mar College’s (DMC) Hispanic Serving Institution emphasis, the College added an associate of arts degree in Mexican American Studies to the Division of Arts and Sciences’ list of transferable associate degree plans in 2011.
+Our Center for Mexican American Studies was established five years later to further serve students and the community.

-Three of every four DMC Associate Degree graduates are employed or transferred to a university.
-Many also enroll in Del Mar courses for personal enrichment.
-As you think about your dreams and aspirations, consider all the many benefits of the Mexican American Studies Program.
+Three of every four DMC associate degree graduates are employed or transferred to a university.
+Many students also take courses for personal enrichment.
+As you think about your dreams and aspirations, please consider all the many benefits of the Mexican American Studies Program.

 Set your goals high and Get More, Get MAS!